madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 produce a heap of rank not identical to the input heaps.

-Let's say that we gave up on the typeclass and decided to define all the operations at the top-level.
+Let's say that we gave up on the typeclass and decided to define all the operations at the top level.
 Then we could give `merge`{.haskell} the type `SafeHeap rank1 a -> SafeHeap rank2 a -> SafeHeap (Fx rank1 rank2) a`{.haskell}.
 Here `Fx`{.haskell} is some type-level function.
 This allows inputting heaps of different ranks.
 We still need to figure out the rank of the output, but that _depends_ on the input heaps in their entirety not just their ranks.
 The word "depend" is a red flag.
 Do we need to create singletons for `SafeHeap`{.haskell}s as well?
-Clearly, this line of thinking leads to too much work.
+This line of thinking will lead to too much work.

+Time to take a deep breath and think.
 What was our original goal?
 It was to preserve the leftist property.
 Does that require knowing the effects of operations on the rank of the heap at type level?
 No, not really.
 For `merge`, we want to input two `SafeHeap`{.haskell}s of _some_ rank and produce a `SafeHeap`{.haskell} of _some_ rank.
 The fact that the output is a `SafeHeap`{.haskell} is enough to ensure the leftist property is preserved, which is our goal.

 So we want to perform the operations a data type that is indifferent to the rank at the type-level just as the untyped version was.
 Existential types enabled via